graphile/graphile.github.io/src/pages/graphile-build/index.md

 <div class='col-xs-12'>
 <div class='hero-block'>

-## Fully compatible
+## Fully GraphQL compatible

-Graphile uses the <a href="http://graphql.org/graphql-js/">reference GraphQL implementation</a>
-under the hood, so you know it's spec compliant.
+Graphile uses the <a href="http://graphql.org/graphql-js/">reference GraphQL implementation</a> under the hood, so you know it's spec compliant.

-You can use regular GraphQL objects from other libraries in your generated schema - you only need to change the parts of your code that you wish to trigger hooks for.
+This also means you can mix it into existing GraphQL APIs, or mix existing GraphQL object types into it (so long as they use the reference GraphQL implementation too).

 </div>
 </div>